 WHAT ARE DENTAL IMPLANTS MADE OF?

-Scientists have discovered that titanium has certain properties which allow the bone to fuse together with it, making a strong bond.
+Scientists have discovered that titanium has certain properties that allow the bone to fuse together with it, making a strong bond.
 Therefore, dental implants are made using either titanium or titanium alloys.
-They make up the part that mimics the roots, screw like parts that fuse to the jaw bone in a process called osseointegration.
+They make up the part that mimics the roots, screw-like parts that fuse to the jaw bone in a process called osseointegration.
 This provides a strong foundation for the crowns that will fit on the top.
-The crowns are usually made from porcelain or another strong tooth coloured material.
+The crowns are usually made from porcelain or another strong tooth-colored material.